When and When Not to Use Facebook for Your Business

 Planning is key

 Think of it this way.
 If you are planning on taking a vacation you will know;

 a.
 Where you are going

 b.
 When you will leave

 e.
 What you will do once you are there.

 f.
 How much money you will spend.

 h.
 And finally when you will leave.

-Don’t set up a Facebook page just because every one else has one, rather develop a basic strategy of how you will use Facebook and how it fits into your marketing strategy.
-If you still feel the compelling urge to create a Facebook page, then create a personal page and learn the basics.
+Don’t set up a Facebook page just because everyone else has one, rather develop a basic strategy of using Facebook and how it fits into your marketing strategy.
+If you still feel the compelling urge to create a Facebook page, create a personal page, and learn the basics.

 To Like Me or Not to Like Me